marcjulianschwarz/obsidian-vault-blog/Posts/podcastnote.md

 # Podcast Note

 My plugin *Podcast Note* for the note taking app [Obsidian](https://obsidian.md) is a great way to write notes on podcasts.
 With a single URL you will get the title, image and description of your podcast.
 Using a custom template you can style the note to your likings.
-More settings and features will be explained further down.
+I will explain more settings and features further down.

 You can find it in the official community plugins list right in [Obsidian](https://obsidian.md) or on [GitHub](https://github.com/marcjulianschwarz/obsidian-podcast-note).